feature-hub/feature-hub/docs/getting-started/motivation.md

 sidebar_label: Motivation
 ---

-The Feature Hub has been created by [SinnerSchrader][sinnerschrader] as part of our client work.
+The Feature Hub has been created by [Accenture Song][accenture-song] as part of our client work.
 In order to facilitate collaboration and reusability, we decided to publish the core functionality of our micro frontend solution as open source.